mozilla/treeherder/docs/submitting_data.rst

 Resultset collections contain meta data associated with a github pull request or a push to mercurial or any event that requires tests to be run on a repository.
-The most critical part of each resultset is the `revision_hash`.
+The most critical part of each resultset is the `revision`.
 This is used as an identifier to associate test job data with.
-It can be any unique string of 50 characters at most.
+This is the commit SHA of the top commit for the push.
+It should be 40 characters, but can be a 12 character revision in some cases.
 A resultset collection has the following data structure:

 .. code-block:: python

     [
         {
-            # unique identifier for a result set, can be any unique character string no longer than 50 characters
+            # The top-most revision in the list of commits for a push.
-            'revision_hash': '45f8637cb9f78f19cb8463ff174e81756805d8cf',
+            'revision': '45f8637cb9f78f19cb8463ff174e81756805d8cf',
             'author': 'somebody@somewhere.com',
             'push_timestamp': 1384353511,
             'type': 'push',